Nifrec/snakes_spn/spn_case_study/experimental_design.md

 5. Perform an experiment in which Gba2 decays.
 6. [if time] run an experiment Pdn/GbPdn decays, or with a different neutrophil-attraction-rate-function.

+## Outcomes
+0. The distribution seems reasonably normal.
+1. A repression rate constant of 10 seems an approximate value.
+    If $t$ is the time where half the neutrophils are recruited in the unrepressed case, then the value 10 (with 1000 tokens on Gr\*, the inflammation-signals and initially on free neutrophils) reduces this amount by 80% (i.e., only 10% of neutrophils are recruited at time $t$ with repression constant 10, but 50% when unrepressed).